freenas/freenas-docs/userguide/intro.rst

   :guilabel:`Port` field when a UPS :guilabel:`Driver` with :literal:`snmp` is selected.

+* The BitTorrent Sync plugin has been renamed to Resilio Sync.

 * Disk temperature graphs have been added to :menuselection:`Reporting --> Disk`.
   This category has been reworked to allow the user to choose the